gauravjot/graphite-md-server/content/getting_started.md

 Here are the **three** rules that apply:

-1. File and directory names act as slug in the URL.
+1. File and directory names act as slug in the URL, and these are case-sensitive.
 For files `.md` extension is removed and is replaced with `.html`.
 For directories, the name is used as is.
 2. Files starting with `_` (_underscore_) are seen as a draft and are hidden inside the navigation tree.
+These files are also not processed during build.
 3. When naming a file or folder:

    - Do not to use _spaces_.